 Art and Social Studies

-An art-centered approach to social studies promotes a wider, more inclusive definition of art that recognizes and celebrates cultural diversity.
+An art-centered approach to social studies promotes a wider, more inclusive definition of art that recognizes and celebrates traditions from many cultures.
 As art is reflective of the times and cultures in which it is created, understanding of its cultural context deepens understanding.
-“A Mural to Celebrate Diversity, Equity, and Inclusion” by Elizabeth Barker (p.
-15) shares a collaborative school mural created by working with an artist.
+Read the article by Elizabeth Barker (p.
+15) where she shares the story of creating a collaborative school mural by working with an artist.

 We hope this issue will assist you with the development of art-centered interdisciplinary lessons.
 What connections will you and your students make?